andrewcooke/ParserCombinator.jl/README.md

 # resume() methods are called only if match() returns Bounce

 function resume(m::Example, source, isource, state)
-  # called when a sub-matcher has failed
+  # called when the child match has failed
   # return Failure or a new Bounce
 end

 function resume(m::Example, source, isource, state, result)
-  # called when a sub-matcher has succeeded
+  # called when a child match has succeeded
   # return Failure or a new Bounce
 end
 ```